-Welcome to the School of Computing and Information Systems at the University of Tasmania!
+Welcome to Discipline of ICT at the University of Tasmania!

-We are based on the Hobart and Launceston campuses but also teach in Burnie, Sydney, Shanghai, and Hangzhou.
-CIS consists of approximately 40 staff and 2200 students.
+We are based on the Hobart and Launceston campuses but also teach in Burnie, Shanghai, and Hangzhou.
+ICT consists of approximately 25 staff and 1500 students.
 Staff and students have access to the latest technology across our 10 computer labs.
-We are also home to HITLab AU which specialises in virtual and augmented reality.
+We are also home to HITLab AU on the Launceston campus, which specialises in virtual and augmented reality.

 We're a friendly group of people who take pride in our teaching and research.
 We have good facilities and a great environment for study and socialising.
 We look forward to meeting you on campus.

 Authorised by the Head of School, Engineering & ICT

 8 September, 2015